-- Researchers are welcome to make an appointment with HSREC Administration for consultation prior to starting their application process.
-Please see contact information above. - In order to submit an application to the HSREC, researchers require a RIMS user profile.
-Note that the creation of this profile is once-off and valid for all future submissions to the HSREC.
-Please email the following details to the RIMS office for the creation of this profile (contact information provided above): - Specify if you are a CUT/UFS student/UFS employee/External Researcher - o Full names and surnames: - Staff/ student number - o Email addresses - Department - o Telephone numbers - The researcher will receive a confirmation email from the RIMS office with all the details required to log in. - To change the standard RIMS password, see instructions below: - Login to RIMS with the username and password given by the RIMS office - Click on MY PROFILE - Scroll down - Below the Research Interest Summary block, you will see Username UFS\student or your staff number - Please click on the SET button, next to your username - o Please type in your new password, and confirm the new password - o Click on SUBMIT - o Click on Close - o Scroll back up to the top of the page - o Click on 'SAVE' - After you have done this, you can log out and try to Login with your new password - IMPORTANT NOTE: Please ensure that your email address displays correctly in RIMS before completing your application.
+- o Do NOT select the option: ('Click Here to sign in with your university credentials') - Login with the original RIMS login details from the landing login screen. - For new external applicants please follow the instructions below to obtain a RIMS user profile: - Please e-mail the following details to the RIMS office for the creation of this profile (contact information provided above): - Specify if you are a CUT/External Researcher - Full names and surnames: - Staff/ student number - Email addresses - Department - Telephone numbers - The researcher will receive a confirmation email from the RIMS office with all the details required to log in. - To change the standard RIMS password, see instructions below: - Login to RIMS with the username and password given by the RIMS office - Click on MY PROFILE - Scroll down - Below the Research Interest Summary block, you will see Username UFS_student or your staff number - Please click on the SET button, next to your username - Please type in your new password, and confirm the new password - Click on SUBMIT - Click on Close - Scroll back up to the top of the page - Click on 'SAVE' - After you have done this, you can log out and try to Login with your new password - IMPORTANT NOTE: Please ensure that your email address displays correctly in RIMS before completing your application.
 Incorrect email addresses will result in HSREC comments/decisions not reaching you.
-If incorrect, contact the RIMS office to update. - RIMS Manuals: Please refer to the following RIMS manuals when applying for research ethics clearance (available on the HSREC webpage): - How to apply for ethical clearance on RIMS (RIMS01) - How to make modifications that are required on a RIMS (RIMS02) - How to respond when an Application has received Conditional Approval (RIMS03) - o How to submit a Health Sciences Historical Application (RIMS04) - ☐ The Investigator Declaration and Conflict of Interest statements - All researchers as well as their main supervisor (if applicable) must sign this form prior to the RIMS application process being initiated in the system.
+If incorrect, contact the RIMS office to update. - RIMS Manuals: Please refer to the following RIMS manuals when applying for research ethics clearance (available on the HSREC webpage): - How to apply for ethical clearance on RIMS (RIMS01) - How to make modifications that are required on a RIMS (RIMS02) - How to respond when an Application has received Conditional Approval (RIMS03) - How to submit a Health Sciences Historical Application (RIMS04) - The Investigator Declaration and Conflict of Interest statements - All researchers as well as their main supervisor (if applicable) must sign this form prior to the RIMS application process being initiated in the system.
 A signed document is a mandatory upload on the application form at the time of submission.
-A project will not be accepted for review if this signed document is not included. - o Forms - i.
-HSREC 18 form for Undergraduate and honours research (Appendix 3) - ii.
-HSREC 19 form for Postgraduate/Other/Contract research (Appendix 2) - iii.
+A project will not be accepted for review if this signed document is not included. - Forms - i.
+HSREC 18 form for Undergraduate and honours research (Appendix 2) - ii.
+HSREC 19 form for Postgraduate/Other/Contract research (Appendix 3) - iii.
 HSREC 22 for Case studies/series (Appendix 4) - Notes on lay term summaries: Simple, clear language must be used (maximum Grade 8 reading level) and all medical and technical terms have to be explained.
+Include a paragraph on the ethical considerations of the project.